 Freshwater Food, Grown Locally

-Great Lakes Aquaculture research specializes in intensive urban aquaculture, an innovative process that allows freshwater fish to be grown in repurposed urban buildings.
+Great Lakes Aquaculture focuses on intensive urban aquaculture.
+This innovative method lets us grow freshwater fish in repurposed urban buildings.